BYU-PCCL/mindreader/README.md

       Description:
       - this function runs the erp function class given 'erp_class'.
 It will run the erp on conditioned data, or sample from the prior.
 Then it scores it and returns the sample.

+## dautograd.py

+#### Functions:

+  dgrad_named(fun, argname)

+      Parameters:
+      - fun: a function
+      - argname: the name we desire to take the gradient in respect to

+      Description:
+      - Returns a function which computes the gradient of `fun` with respect to named argument`argname`.
+      - The returned function takes the same arguments as `fun`, but returns the gradient instead.
+      - The function `fun` should be scalar-valued.
+The gradient has the same type as the argument.

+  dforward_pass(fun, args, kwargs, argname)

+      Parameters:
+      - fun: a function
+      - argname: the name we desire to take the gradient in respect to

+      Description:

+## heatcube.py

+    Internal Variables
+      - cand_locs: a discrete set of locations
+      - polygonSegments: loads polygons from maps
+      - isovist: isovist object
+      - X1, Y1, X2, Y2: line segments for polygons from map
+      - types: the names of the naive agent paths

+    Description:
+      - for every naive agent path, the data gets loaded and transformed into a heatmap
+      - each heatmap is stored into an array 'results'
+      - each heatmap is (flattened) by taking the expectation over time steps
+      - next we take the expectation over all the heatmaps
+      - data is saved as './heatcube.npy'

 ## sim_i.py